Projects › PNC SmartHome

 Background

 SmartHome Cleveland demonstrates how humans can act to affect an energy-efficient future and can help change ideas about how we design, build and live in our homes in Northeast Ohio.
-The home was designed using the Passive House methodology, the world’s most advanced standard of energy performance.
-PNC SmartHome was built using a wall system based on structural insulated panels.
+The home was designed using the Passive House methodology, the world’s most advanced standard of energy performance (official Passive House certification was completed in 2013).

-Designed to function without a furnace, SmartHome Cleveland is 90 percent more energy efficient than a typical home.
+Designed to function without a conventional furnace, SmartHome Cleveland is about 90 percent more energy efficient than a typical home.
 It features sustainable materials and furnishings, advanced stormwater techniques, healthy housing techniques and biophilic design to connect occupants to nature.
-(Click here to learn more about the SmartHome Cleveland site.)

 Three key elements distinguish "passive house" structures from typical houses: